Speeding up SKIP LOCKED in MySQL

-SKIP LOCKED is part of SELECT expression that lets you grab the rows from table that have not been locked by other transactions.
+SKIP LOCKED is part of SELECT expression that enables you to retrieve rows that aren't locked by other transactions, effectively allowing multiple transactions to work on different sets of rows simultaneously.
 You'd most often use that to build some sort of a ticketing system.

 Let's consider the following schema: